fabiomolinar/powerlink-rs/docs/architecture/architecture_overview.md

 The project utilizes a Rust **workspace** to achieve clear separation between the core protocol logic and platform-specific network communication.

 1. **The Core Crate (`powerlink-rs`):** This is defined as the **"Platform-agnostic core logic for Ethernet POWERLINK Rust implementation"**.
 It contains the fundamental protocol state machines and data structures necessary to implement the standard (e.g., NMT cycle logic, frame parsing/generation).
 It is set as the default member of the workspace.
-2. **I/O Driver Crates (`powerlink-io-*`):** These separate crates handle the low-level, raw Ethernet input/output (I/O) for different operating systems and embedded environments.
-Current planned drivers include `powerlink-io-linux`, `powerlink-io-windows`, and `powerlink-io-embedded`.
+2. **I/O Driver Crates (`powerlink-rs-*`):** These separate crates handle the low-level, raw Ethernet input/output (I/O) for different operating systems and embedded environments.
+Current planned drivers include `powerlink-rs-linux`, `powerlink-rs-windows`, and `powerlink-rs-embedded`.

 ## Resource Management and Portability (The `no_std` Core)